 Lack of menstrual periods or menstrual irregularities—symptoms that suggest pregnancy-related leg cramps

 Vomiting, diarrhea, use of diuretics, excessive exercise, and sweating—symptoms that suggest loss of body fluids or electrolytes

 Difficulty tolerating cold, weight gain, and coarse, thick skin—symptoms that may indicate hypothyroidism

 Weakness, pain, or loss of sensation—symptoms that suggest a nerve disorder

 The person is also asked about use of drugs and alcohol, recent dialysis treatment, and any association between past dialysis treatments and muscle cramps.

-The physical examination focuses first on the nervous system (neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more ), including assessment of muscles and reflexes.
+The physical examination focuses first on the nervous system (neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more ), including assessment of muscles and reflexes.